Benjamin Franklin Whittemore

 Benjamin Franklin Whittemore (May 18, 1824 – January 25, 1894) was an American minister, politician, and publisher.
 After his theological studies, he was a minister and then a chaplain for Massachusetts regiments during the Civil War.
 Stationed in South Carolina at the war's end, he accepted the position of superintendent of education for the Freedmen's Bureau.
-A Republican, he was elected a U.S. Representative from South Carolina.
-He was censured 1870 for selling appointments to the United States Naval Academy and other military academies.
+A Republican, he was elected a U.S. representative from South Carolina.
+He was censured in 1870 for selling appointments to the United States Naval Academy and other military academies.
 He spent his later years in Massachusetts, where he was a publisher.

 Early life and education

 Born in Malden, Massachusetts, Whittemore was the son of Susan Floyd and John Whittemore, who were married on June 22, 1823.
 They were both from Malden.
 He attended the public schools of Worcester and studied at Amherst College.
 Whittemore worked in mercantile establishments during the period in which he studied theology.